Tencent/tdesign-mobile-react/src/dropdown-menu/dropdown-menu.en-US.md

 The component provides the following CSS variables, which can be used to customize styles.
 Name | Default Value | Description
 -- | -- | --
---td-dropdown-menu-active-colorm | @brand-color | -
+--td-dropdown-menu-active-color | @brand-color | -
---td-dropdown-menu-bg-colorm | @bg-color-container | -
+--td-dropdown-menu-background | @bg-color-container | -
---td-dropdown-menu-colorm | @text-color-primary | -
+--td-dropdown-menu-color | @text-color-primary | -
---td-dropdown-menu-disabled-colorm | @text-color-disabled | -
+--td-dropdown-menu-disabled-color | @text-color-disabled | -
---td-dropdown-menu-font-sizem | 14px | -
+--td-dropdown-menu-font | @font-body-medium | -
---td-dropdown-menu-icon-sizem | 24px | -
+--td-dropdown-menu-icon-size | 24px | -
 --td-dropdown-body-max-height | 280px | -
 --td-dropdown-menu-bg-color | @bg-color-container | -